vahidyou/ASK-Remote-Controls-Decoder/README.md

 ```C++
 bool ASKRmt_PickDataAndDeleteRemote(void);
 ```
-Picks data and deletes the remote control code from the EEPROM if valid data is received.
+Picks the data and deletes the remote control code from the EEPROM if valid data is received.
 Type of remote control will be detected automatically.
 This function returns false if no valid data is received or the code does not exist in the EEPROM.

 ```C++
 bool ASKRmt_DeleteRemoteByCode(uint8_t *code);
 ```
 Deletes the remote control code from the EEPROM.
-Type of remote control will be detected automatically.
+Type of remote control will be detected automatically. *code* is pointer to array of 3 bytes.

 ```C++
 void ASKRmt_DeleteAllRemotes(void);